patientslikeme/barkeep/README.md

 ## Copyright

-Copyright (c) 2011-2015 PatientsLikeMe.
+Copyright © 2011-2015 PatientsLikeMe.
 Distributed under the MIT license.
 See LICENSE.txt for further details.